mscandlen/mscandlen/_pages/experience.md

 - Performed entity extraction on collected works of Ralph Waldo Emerson with SpaCy and NeuralCoref libraries.
 - Used SparQL queries on WikiData entities to validate correct entities.
 - Built a knowledge graph of Emerson's frequently mentioned entities for analysis.

-## Work Experience

-**Software Development Intern (XR Team)**, _State Farm Insurance, Phoenix, AZ_<br>
-May - July 2020 <br>
-- Built Virtual Reality simulations related to internal products.
-- Implemented a mobile application in the VR simlation using C# for backend development and used the Unity IDE for UI designs.

 ## Teaching Experience